 Tree Info Cards.
 Every tree planted through the 10,000 Trees Initiative comes with an informational card specific to that tree species!
-Below you can find some of these cards.
-As we add more species to our list of available trees, this page will be updated with the cards for those species.
+Below you can find links to the digital versions of each of these cards.

 Virtual Tree Tour.
 Get to meet some of Ann Arbor's tree species through our virtual tree tour.
 Simply click a tree on the map to bring up a link where you can explore the tree from different angles!
 And check out the video below for a guided version of the tour, led by Community Sustainability Coordinator Sean Reynolds.
 The City has also created a virtual tour of Ann Arbor's champion trees - the largest of each tree species within the city!
 Check it out here.

 Trees of Ann Arbor.
 Managing our city’s urban tree canopy properly relies on knowing what trees we have.
 You can help us inventory our city’s trees by joining our Trees of Ann Arbor project on iNaturalist! iNaturalist is a phone application that can be used to make observations of the natural world around you – from recordings of bird songs to pictures of trees and wildlife.
 It’s also a great tool for learning to ID these natural wonders – if you don’t know what something is, simply submit an observation and the online community of naturalists will be able to identify it for you!
 To learn more about how to download and use the iNaturalist app and join the Trees of Ann Arbor project, check out this presentation: Using iNaturalist.pdf.

 Other Ways to Get Involved